ReturnHelper/return-request-api-docs/source/getting_start.rst

 Return inventory at return arrival
 ----------------------------------

-- | When the return arrives at the warehouse, it will be marked received.
+When the return arrives at the warehouse, it will be marked received.
+Thus, it will become return inventory for seller's further management.
+There are two types of return arrival:

+- | Type 1: Initiated by seller and label is provided by Return Helper.
+Return Request has been created upon seller's request.
 - | :ref:`notification-MarkReceived` will be sent to your notification endpoint.
 Return inventory payload, will be included in the notification payload. ``returnInventoryId`` is expected in it.
+- | Type 2: Not initiated by seller but Return Helper identifies that it belongs to a specific seller.
+Return Request record will be created when arrives warehouse and then assign to the seller.
+- | :ref:`notification-assignUnknown` will be sent to your notification endpoint.
+Return inventory payload and return request payload will be included in the notification payload. ``returnInventoryId`` and ``returnRequestId`` are expected in it.

 Image of the return uploaded
 ----------------------------